SajixInc/mongo2mongo/README.md

 ## About
-Here we can backup the data from one mongodb to another mongodb
+Here we can clone the data from one mongodb to another mongodb

 ## Summary
  some times we have the data in server, but not in the local <br />in that